Craving Asian food in Miami? Here’s your neighborhood guide to the best eateries serving up both traditional and inventive Asian cusine.

-Downtown & Brickell
+Downtown Miami & Brickell

-New to the Brickell scene, Komodo opened its doors as a flashy outpost for contemporary Southeast Asian cuisine by nightlife impresario David Grutman.
+Komodo opened its doors as a flashy outpost for contemporary Southeast Asian cuisine by nightlife impresario David Grutman.
 Make your dinner reservations late and revel in the high-energy scene created by the man behind South Beach’s hottest clubs LIV and Story.
 Menu highlights include Peking duck, lobster dynamite roll with crispy quinoa and the namesake Komodo roll with wild mushrooms, white soy, tempura enoki and truffle oil.
 801 Brickell Avenue, Miami, FL 33131.

 For a casual take on Asian cuisine, head to SuViche in Wynwood (additional locations in Brickell and South Beach).
 Fusing Japanese sushi with Peruvian ceviche and tiraditos, it’s all about hyper-fresh and flavorful raw fish here.
 Wynwood is also their only location with a Pisco bar where you can sample a range of cocktails made with the Peruvian spirit that’s similar to brandy.
 Go for the namesake SuViche roll made with crispy shrimp, cream cheese and avocado topped with tuna for a delightful morsel.
 Their SuViche ceviche is made with the addition of Japanese spices for a one-of-a-kind punch of flavor.
 2751 N. Miami Avenue, Miami, FL 33127.